Eurotrasz/australia-epg/README.md

 #### Playlist link: https://raw.githubusercontent.com/Eurotrasz/australia-epg/refs/heads/main/live.m3u

+I update this playlist continiously, replacing or removing any broken streams, adding new channels, or updating categories, etc. I won't really be taking suggestions for this playlist but if you do use it, you might like the variety of it as-is!

 ## IPTV Player

 If you're after a decent IPTV player, I recommend using Sparkle TV.
 It's available for Android so any Android-based TV, Google streaming device, Android emulator (Bluestacks, MSI Player... which is still Bluestacks, etc) and Fire TV (via sideloading it).